-We are not able to supply copies of journal articles or book chapters in cases where libraries only have print copies
+We are not able to supply copies of journal articles or book chapters in cases where libraries only have the title in print.

 Return of books and overdue items:

-You will not be fined for any overdue items and most libraries have already done a blanket renewal of all their books on loan.
-There is no need to contact us to arrange a renewal.
+If your account is still current you can keep interlending books until the library re-opens.
+You will not be fined for any overdue items as libraries are doing a blanket renewal of all their books on loan to other universities.

-If you have any questions we will still be avaialble to answer email enquiries at firstname.lastname@example.org
+If you have any questions we will still be available to answer email enquiries at firstname.lastname@example.org